 Please note that a separate travel and expenses policy exists for RCOG staff.

 Travel and expenses funded by the College must comply with the requirements of both HMRC and Charity law.
 Beyond the regulatory framework, it is the will of Council that the College’s finite resources are spent prudently and never wastefully.
 There is therefore the need to ensure that:

 The College continues to use a centralised travel booking service, which if used appropriately, can result in significant savings across the year.
-The College’s appointed travel agent is Diversity Travel.
+The College’s appointed travel agent is Key Travel.
 Their contact details are:

 All travel booked must be cost effective and provide the College with value for money.
-For this reason it is essential that all travel is booked, via Diversity, at a minimum, four weeks in advance of the meeting to avoid the excessive premium that late bookings attract.
+For this reason it is essential that all travel is booked, via Key Travel, at a minimum, four weeks in advance of the meeting to avoid the excessive premium that late bookings attract.
 The RCOG is unable to cover the cost of travel that is not booked in this way.
 In exceptional circumstances, travel may be considered by the relevant Executive Director for journeys purchased within 4 weeks.